merkle-open/generator-nitro/app/templates/README.md

 ## Assets

-Splendid's main feature is asset concatenation for CSS and JavaScript files.
+Nitro's main feature is asset concatenation for CSS and JavaScript files.
 If changed, the files will be updated on every request, therefore you'll always get the latest version.

 ### Assets Configuration